Planning crucial to avoid running out of money in retirement.

 Another difficulty in retirement planning is the uncertainty.
 A retired person may fall ill, have an accident or wish to support family members financially.
 Morgan Rees says planning ahead so that options are available for those unforeseen events can make all the difference.

-In 2020, when Covid hit, markets dropped very quickly, Morgan Rees says.
+“For example, back in 2020, when Covid hit, markets dropped very quickly”, Morgan Rees says.
 Many investors had an emotional response and switched from growth to conservative assets or to cash.
-When the markets recovered shortly after, those who had switched their investment made losses that were hard to recoup.
+When the markets recovered shortly after, those who had switched their investment crystalised losses that were hard to recoup.

 Riding out those dips becomes much harder the older you get, Morgan Rees says, and while all these factors can happen at any point in time, they need to be taken into consideration in retirement planning where the impact may be greater and the time to recover, shorter.